cjhargreaves/yulia/README.md

 agentic AI.
 Real-world vehicle state is modeled as ontology objects; AI agents reason over those objects, diagnose problems, and issue governed commands back to the vehicle.

-We simulated a full rocket launch in Kerbal Space Program and tapped its live flight data through the kRPC interface, giving us a real-time telemetry stream that accurately represents an actual rocket launch: thrust, propellant, engine health, attitude, and more, updating every tick.
+I simulated a full rocket launch in Kerbal Space Program and tapped its live flight data through the kRPC interface, giving us a real-time telemetry stream that accurately represents an actual rocket launch: thrust, propellant, engine health, attitude, and more, updating every tick.
 The agents reason over that live data exactly as they would over a